verbal-autopsy-software/pyCrossVA/Readme.rst

   India, China's national program to document causes of death in rural areas, and the Global Burden of Disease Study 2010.

-CrossVA
+pyCrossVA
 ^^^^^^^^

-CrossVA is a python package for transforming verbal autopsy data collected using the 2016 WHO VA instrument (v1.5.1, or v1.4.1), 2012 WHO VA instrument, and the PHRMC short questionnaire into a format suitable for openVA.
+pyCrossVA is a python package for transforming verbal autopsy data collected using the 2016 WHO VA instrument (v1.5.1, or v1.4.1), 2012 WHO VA instrument, and the PHRMC short questionnaire into a format suitable for openVA.